 Only one species of armadillo, an insectivorous mammal mostly found in South America, is native to the United States: the nine-banded armadillo, which has steadily advanced its North American range since the 1800s.
 This unique, well-armored creature -- widely distributed in Louisiana -- slurps up ants, beetles and other invertebrates that it uncovers through tenacious rooting.

 Order Didelphimorphia: The Opossums

 Like the armadillo, the Virginia opossum, which prospers throughout Louisiana, is something of a northerly “invader” from the American tropics.
-It's a marsupial, a line of mammals best known for carrying their young in pouches.
-With its handlike paws and naked, prehensile tail, the opossum is a proficient tree climber, but also forages on the ground.
+It's a marsupial, a line of mammals best known for carrying young in their pouches.
+With its hand-like paws and naked, prehensile tail, the opossum is a proficient tree climber, but also forages on the ground.
 This toothy, cat-sized omnivore sometimes defends itself by playing dead -- "playing possum” -- in the face of a predatory attack.

 Order Lagomorpha: Louisiana's Cottontails

 Two species of cottontail rabbits are native to Louisiana: the swamp rabbit and the eastern cottontail.
 The eastern cottontail occupies an enormous range in the central and eastern United States, while the swamp animals (the heavier, shorter-eared swamp rabbit) are restricted to the South.
 While the eastern cottontail favors fields, open woods and other upland habitats, the swamp rabbit -- a strong swimmer -- is typically found in bottomland swamps and marshes.